citelab/JAMScript/jdata.md

 }
 ```

-A structure broadcaster is declared using the syntax of C Prgoramming Language.
+A **structural broadcaster** is declared using the syntax of C Prgoramming Language.
 **Example:** declaring another broadcaster to broadcast time - struct myTime:
 ```shell
 jdata {